 We believe that actions speak louder than words so here are some of the sustainable steps and projects which we have undertaken – and continue to take on a daily basis at Lembeh Resort.

 Across all of our internal operations we impose on ourselves the same stringent criteria regarding plastic which we expect from our suppliers.
-We do not use plastic straws, Styrofoam lunch boxes, plastic bags or excess packaging.
+We use glass straws instead of plastic straws, we do not use Styrofoam lunch boxes, plastic bags or excess packaging.
 We buy in bulk to reduce packaging and we use traditional methods of wrapping including banana leaves for gifts.
 Within our gift shop, we sell only products produced in Indonesia and we are working towards a sustainable range of toiletries which currently includes bamboo tooth brushes and palm oil free soaps.
 All toiletries provided in our accommodations and products in our spa are also palm oil free.

 Our luxury cottages are the result of extensive research into how we could develop sustainable accommodation while maintaining our high standards of luxury and comfort.
 The cottages combine modern energy saving technology and green materials with traditional flair; AC efficiency has increased, water collection and solar water heating systems are in place and our new faucets reduce unnecessary water waste.
 Energy efficiency has been carefully considered to minimize our carbon footprint.